Angel Hair - Thin strands of shrink film on the edges by the seal can be caused by a variety of issues.

 Sealing Bar - The top bar on an L Bar sealer or I bar sealer, lowered down to create a seal on flexible plastic film.

-Sealing Wire - A heated wire element found on the sealing bar used to apply heat to create a seal on flexible plastic.
+Sealing Wire - A heated wire element found on the sealing bar is used to apply heat to create a seal on flexible plastic.
 Sealing wires are available in flat and round wires.
 The flat wire sealing wires only seal film and are capable of obtaining thicker, stronger seals.
-Round wire sealers seal and cut excess film.
+Round wire sealers seal and cut the excess film.

 Shrink Time - A specified time set to apply heat to a shrink film to obtain the proper shrink rate.

 Shrink Tunnel - A heating element commonly used with shrink wrapping, consisting of a conveyor moving products through a heated area to shrink film.